MicrosoftDocs/SupportArticles-docs/support/windows-server/high-availability/troubleshoot-cluster-service-fails-to-start.md

 - Port 139: NetBIOS session service.

 - Ports in the range of 5000 to 5099: If Event ID 1721 is logged when you connect to a cluster as a cluster administrator, try opening the ports in this range (or other ports) to RPC traffic.
-The ports support communication through RPC (unless you just type a period character).
+The ports support communication through RPC unless you just type a period character (.).

   This issue can occur because the cluster service uses at least 100 ports for RPC communication.
 The number of ports available to the cluster service can become too small when other services use some of the necessary ports.
 These services may include Windows DNS service, Windows Internet Name service (WINS), or Microsoft SQL Server service.